v-pmalreddy/GCPDNS_CCP/README.md

 If the subscription does not exists previously, navigate to **Topics** section and create a topic.
 After creating the Topic, navigate to **Subscriptions** section and create a new subscription by selecting the specific topic.

+`Workload Identity Pool ID` : To get this ID, you must run the terraform script for DNS in gshell of Google Cloud Platform.
+You can find the script files in the home page of the connector or find them in the steps provided below.
+### Steps to execute Terrraform scripts
+1. [Click here]() to access the terraform scripts